 The seeds of doubt are also coming from poorly run campaign reports where bottom-of-the-funnel marketers are only concerned with conversions.
 This has shifted the focus to the efficiency of partnering with influencers, with many asking what impact social media personalities have.

 Does it actually positively impact a brand’s sales and image in a measurable way?
 This is the question on most people’s minds, and the truth of the matter is that yes, it does.
 The reality is that influencer marketing is an advanced form of word of mouth marketing, where influential figures on social media help consumers filter the brand options they come across.

 When leveraged properly, social influencers can bring tangible value to a brand in different ways, such as authentic content creation, brand awareness, and comprehensive performance reporting on metrics that go beyond their audience’s size.

-Consider this.
-By 2022, brands will be spending up to $15 billion on influencer marketing!
 What started out as a simple marketing alternative has grown into a multibillion-dollar industry helping brands of all sizes reach customers and grow revenue.
 Jump on the bandwagon, and see your business grow with tips from our blog: How Can Brands Use Influencer Marketing To Grow.